340th Flying Training Group: Background

 On 1 October 1958 SAC established the 4130th Strategic Wing at Bergstrom as part of SAC's plan to disperse its Boeing B-52 Stratofortress heavy bombers over a larger number of bases, thus making it more difficult for the Soviet Union to knock out the entire fleet with a surprise first strike and assigned it to the 19th Air Division.
 The wing also assumed host base responsibilities as Bergstrom transferred from Tactical Air Command (TAC) to SAC.
 Two weeks later the 910th Air Refueling Squadron, flying Boeing KC-135 Stratotankers was activated and assigned to the wing.
 The wing became fully operational in January 1959 when the 335th Bombardment Squadron, consisting of 15 B-52s moved to Bergstrom from Biggs Air Force Base, Texas where it had been one of the three squadrons of the 97th Bombardment Wing and the 50th Aviation Depot Squadron was activated to oversee the wing's special weapons.
 Starting in 1960, one third of the wing's aircraft were maintained on fifteen-minute alert, fully fueled, armed and ready for combat to reduce vulnerability to a Soviet missile strike.
 This was increased to half the wing's aircraft in 1962.
 The 4130th (and later the 340th) continued to maintain an alert commitment until the wing inactivated in 1966.
 In 1962, the wing's bombers began to be equipped with the GAM-77 Hound Dog and the GAM-72 Quail air-launched cruise missiles, The 4130th Airborne Missile Maintenance Squadron was activated in November to maintain these missiles.
 On 1 July 1963 the wing was reassigned to the 4th Air Division.

 However, SAC strategic wings could not carry a permanent history or lineage and SAC looked for a way to make its strategic wings permanent.
+(Note: MAJCON units could not carry a permanent history or lineage.
+Ravenstein, Guide to Air Force Lineage and Honors, p.
+12.)
 In 1962, in order to perpetuate the lineage of bombardment units with illustrious World War II records, Headquarters SAC received authority from Headquarters USAF to discontinue its Major Command controlled (MAJCON) strategic wings that were equipped with combat aircraft and to activate USAF controlled (AFCON) units, most of which were inactive at the time which could carry a lineage and history.